 Where you are unclear on any aspect of the Code or you are unsure of the right action to take in a situation, then always seek help.
-Advice can be obtained from many different sources including your line or functional manager, Ethics & Compliance team, HR representative, legal advisor or a member of senior or executive management.
+Advice can be obtained from many different sources including your line or functional manager, Ethics & Compliance team, an Ethics & Compliance Ambassador, HR representative, legal advisor, or a member of senior or executive management.